-- Technical Competence: Students are expected to demonstrate competence in the use of all course technology.
-Students who are struggling with technical components of the course are expected to seek assistance from the instructor and/or College or University technical services. - Technical Issues: Students should anticipate some technical difficulties during the semester and should, therefore, budget their time accordingly.
-Late work will not be accepted based on individual technical issues. - Workload: Please be aware that this course is not self-paced.
-Students are expected to meet specific deadlines and due dates listed in the Class Schedule section of this syllabus.
-It is the student's responsibility to keep track of the weekly course schedule of topics, readings, activities and assignments due. - Instructor Support: Students may schedule a one-on-one meeting to discuss course requirements, content or other course-related issues.
+- Instructor Support: Students may schedule a one-on-one meeting to discuss course requirements, content or other course-related issues.
 Those unable to come to a Mason campus can meet with the instructor via telephone or web conference.
 Students should email the instructor to schedule a one-on-one session, including their preferred meeting method and suggested dates/times. - Netiquette: The course environment is a collaborative space.
 Experience shows that even an innocent remark typed in the online environment can be misconstrued.
 Students must always re-read their responses carefully before posting them, so as others do not consider them as personal offenses.
 Be positive in your approach with others and diplomatic in selecting your words.
-Remember that you are not competing with classmates, but sharing information and learning from others.
-All faculty are similarly expected to be respectful in all communications. - Accommodations: Online learners who require effective accommodations to insure accessibility must be registered with George Mason University Disability Services.
+Remember that you are not competing with classmates, but sharing information and learning from others. - Accommodations: Online learners who require effective accommodations to insure accessibility must be registered with George Mason University Disability Services.